-Argument Purpose -tie -notie Choose the inheritance or tie (delegation) method for implementing servants. -inherit -noinherit Choose whether implementation classes follow the same inheritance hierarchy as the IDL interfaces they implement.

-Argument Purpose -default_poa arg Determines the behavior of implicit activation, which uses the default POA associated with a given servant. default_poa can take one of these arguments: per_servant: Set the correct default POA for each servant. exception: Throw an exception on all attempts at implicit activation.
-For more information, see page 314. -refcount -norefcount Choose whether or not servants are reference counted.
+Argument Purpose -tie -notie Choose the inheritance or tie (delegation) method for implementing servants. -inherit -noinherit Choose whether implementation classes follow the same inheritance hierarchy as the IDL interfaces they implement. -default_poa arg Determines the behavior of implicit activation, which uses the default POA associated with a given servant. default_poa can take one of these arguments: per_servant: Set the correct default POA for each servant. exception: Throw an exception on all attempts at implicit activation.
+For more information, see page 312.